-- Organizations should strive to achieve a level of agility maturity commensurate with their competitive strategy and overall business objectives.
+- Organisations should strive to achieve a level of agility maturity commensurate with their competitive strategy and overall business objectives.
 A consumer-facing high-tech company that continually upgrades its products and pushes new innovations to the market needs to achieve a higher level of supply chain agility than, say, a candle maker.
 The candle maker certainly should develop the ability to respond to disruptions quickly, effectively and efficiently, but it likely does not require a world-class supply chain management capability.

 Enabling agility: Sense, respond, repeat

-The organizational component of supply chain agility is huge: supply chain teams and all the internal groups that support and interact with them must be equipped with the tools, data, processes and knowledge required to operate an agile supply chain management capability.
-The following list highlights most of the mechanisms needed to build a supply chain agility framework that continually monitors, and adjusts in response to, each organization’s unique supply chain risk exposures:
+The organisational component of supply chain agility is huge: supply chain teams and all the internal groups that support and interact with them must be equipped with the tools, data, processes and knowledge required to operate an agile supply chain management capability.
+The following list highlights most of the mechanisms needed to build a supply chain agility framework that continually monitors, and adjusts in response to, each organisation’s unique supply chain risk exposures:

 - Environmental scanning: While environmental scanning has been used for decades, the practice is often mistreated as an overly formal activity.
-Environmental scanning enables supply chain leaders to monitor and recognize changes among customers, competitors and supply chain practices that pose threats and/or opportunities – and therefore should be addressed.
+Environmental scanning enables supply chain leaders to monitor and recognise changes among customers, competitors and supply chain practices that pose threats and/or opportunities – and therefore should be addressed.

 - Sense and respond capabilities: The best governed and managed supply chain capabilities operate with a diverse set of “sense” and “respond” capabilities.
-Sense capabilities include the use of failure mode and effects analysis (FMEA) tools to identify and categorize risks, demand analytics, predictive supply analytics and a range of automated alerts that are triggered by supplier performance.
+Sense capabilities include the use of failure mode and effects analysis (FMEA) tools to identify and categorise risks, demand analytics, predictive supply analytics and a range of automated alerts that are triggered by supplier performance.
 These data and insights feed into, and prompt, a variety of respond activities, including:

 - Updates to integrated business planning (IBP) programs